 September 30 – Submit nomination forms

-October 15-31—Ballots with slate of candidates to voting membership
+October 15-31—Ballots with the slate of candidates to voting membership

 November 30—Ballots Received by Nominations Committee